 The best folding desks: Reviews & Recommendations

-The best folding desks combine fashion with function—they should be stylish, but not so stylish that they’re more aesthetic than practical.
-Plus, they should be easy to fold, stash, and stow away.
+The best folding desks combine fashion with function—they should be stylish but not so stylish that they’re more aesthetic than practical.
+Plus, a fold-up desk should be easy to take down, stash, and stow away.
 Our choices are just that.

 Best overall: Sleekform

 Why it made the cut: The wood desk is sleek, simple, and stylish—all things a folding desk should be.

 - Dimensions: 47.2 x 23.6 x 30 inches